fiolj/sparta/doc/web/react.rst

 script.
 This fix defines a particular species as an ambipolar electron, written as "e" in the reactions that follow.
 It also defines a list of ambipolar ions, which are written as species with a trailing "+" sign in the rules that follow.
-Other written species (without "+") can be any non-ambipolar species.
+Neutral species (without "+") can be any non-ambipolar species.

 These rules only apply to reactions that involve ambipolar species (ions or electrons) as a reactant or product.
+Note that every ambipolar reaction written here conserves charge.
+I.e. the net charge of the reactants equals the net charge of the products.

 Ambipolar dissociation reactions must list their reactants and products in one of the following orders: